pbjTEG/teg-jquery-utilities/README.md

 | allowed | array of string | optional | ['banner', 'complementary', 'contentinfo', 'form', 'main', 'navigation', 'region', 'search', 'alert', 'log', 'marquee', 'status', 'timer'] |
 |

-For each HTML element in the collection, adds a `role` attribute with the value specified by a class name starting with the optional `prefix`.
+For each HTML element in the array, adds a `role` attribute with the value specified by a class name starting with the optional `prefix`.
 Only those values specified in the optional `allowed` array will be set.
 Additionally, an existing `role` attribute will not be changed.
 For example:

 ```javascript
 jQuery('[class*="aria-landmark-"]').addCMSLandmarks();